justinkim829/urinal-etiquette-web-game/README.md

 Tertiary Rule: Choose the position that creates the best future arrangement for subsequent people Final Rule: Only wait if absolutely all urinals are occupied

-Here's my formalized algorithm:

-Check for Completely Free Spots:
-First, identify all empty urinals that have no occupied neighbors If at least one such position exists, these are the "first-tier" correct choices

-Strategic Future Planning:
-Among first-tier choices, prefer positions that create the most balanced distribution Edge positions (first or last urinal) are preferred when urinals are mostly empty Middle positions are acceptable when choosing between equally good options

-Handle No-Perfect-Option Case:
-If no urinal exists without neighbors, but empty urinals remain:

-Choose the empty urinal that minimizes "neighbor discomfort" for others Avoid creating situations where someone has two occupied neighbors Prefer positions that keep the maximum number of future "perfect" options open

-Wait Condition:
-Only wait if all urinals are occupied

 Analysis of Test Cases (0-indexed, 1 for occupied, 0 for empty) [1,0,1,0,1] → 1, 3